Banks should make adjustments to help meet a disabled person’s needs. These could include:

 Ask your bank if they provide training on how to manage money.
 You may need to travel for this.

 A third party mandate lets you monitor or manage someone else's bank account.
-It is useful when your son or daughter is both:
+It is useful when the disabled person is both:

 can make decisions but needs support

-A third party mandate does not give you the legal right to make decisions about your child's finances.
+A third party mandate does not give you the legal right to make decisions about the other person's finances.

 The right to make decisions for someone else

-How you can do this will depend on if your son or daughter can make decisions for themselves.
+How you can do this will depend on if the disabled person can make decisions for themselves.
 The law calls this 'mental capacity'.

-If your child does not have mental capacity, the Court of Protection could give you this right.
+If someone does not have mental capacity, the Court of Protection could give you this right.

 The Court of Protection could make you a Deputy

-You could get the legal right to make decisions for your child if they cannot make their own decisions.
+You could get the legal right to make decisions for someone if they cannot make their own decisions.